lewismj/cucumber/README.md

 Note, the runner will expect feature files in the `test/resources` directory.
 If your feature files are stored elsewhere, add that location to the 'unmanagedClasspath', e.g.

 ```scala
 unmanagedClasspath in Test += baseDirectory.value / "src/test/features"
 ```

 ### Cucumber Runner Example

-The project _cucumber-runner-example_ illustrates how to do this, to integrate BDD testing into your unit test framework.
+The project _cucumber-runner-example_ illustrates how to setup and use the _runner_.
+To integrate BDD testing into your unit test framework.
 As shown below, using the runner and plugin, you can now run `sbt test` in addition to `sbt cucumber`.